oneapi-src/oneAPI-tab/cross-tab/README.rst

 – Level zero behavior is expected to standardize all the backends but they are more familiar with other APIs.

 - Thread Safety – SPEC says level zero is not thread safe.
 (ZACK – AR to look at that).
 Spec says you can call for multiple threads.
 2)

-  - No primary contact to provide libraries to interact w/o knowing each other; user exports (unfriendly for developers).
+- No primary context to allow libraries to interact w/o knowing each other; user exports (unfriendly for developers).
 Need to have a Level Zero adaptor to unify the behavior w/ other runtimes.
 That is more of his expectation.

 - Adaptors – where you need divergence, you can access the lower level platform…  Need to access multiple lower level architectures – directly allocated from cublas or cuda low level (goes through the primary context and recognizes each other – independent but not convenient like that w/ CUDA).
 Unified RT is the opportunity for supporting those explicit constructs.

 - You can call from multiple threads but you need to be careful.
 Can't operate on the same object from multiple threads.
+Small
-    Small clarification: You can't operate on the same object from multiple threads without synchronization.
+  clarification: You can't operate on the same object from multiple threads without synchronization.

 - Having this TLS magical CUDA state is a limitation for performance;
   And it is actually very non-thread safe, just in a more dangerous